welguisz/advent-of-code/docs/year2022/day16/README.md

 ### General Approach
 #### Create a new class PressureState
-PressureState will be a class that contains a possible state of the valves that have flow.
+PressureState will be a class that contains a possible crucibleState of the valves that have flow.
 PressureState will contain the following information:

 * Valve currently at